 Language acquisition is developed and is enriched through exposure to and participation in field trips that target the French language.
 These outings provide an extension of their French language learning experience.
 They also allow our students to acquire an appreciation and an awareness of the French culture and French-speaking people.
-These opportunities enhance students' linguistic skills in a non-academic setting.
-Students are often asked to contribute towards the cost of these cultural activities.
+These opportunities enhance students' linguistic skills in a non-academic setting and there may be an associated fee for the activity.